Teak Oil is a blend of natural drying oils which penetrate teak to protect and enhance, leaving a natural matt finish.

 How to use Teak Oil

-If you want to restore old, grey and weather Teak Furniture you should use our Garden Furniture Restoration Kit.
+If you want to restore old, grey and weather teak garden furniture you should use our Garden Furniture Restoration Kit.

 Clean first before applying Teak Oil